 Life presents unknown obstacles constantly.
-When our ability to cope is exceeded the stressful event is identified as trauma.
+When our ability to cope with an event or circumstances is outside of our scope often times the stressful event becomes a traumatic event.
 Stress is scientifically considered an experience or circumstance that can be coped with.
-But without the knowledge of how to cope or the realization that you are in fact stress how can you truly cope?
+But without the knowledge of how to cope or the realization that you are in fact stressed out, how can you truly cope?

-This article is going to go into detail about what stress does to women specifically and how you can begin taking steps towards coping and identifying your stress before it hopefully becomes chronic.
+This article is going to go into detail about what stress does to women specifically and how you can begin taking steps towards coping and identifying your stress before it becomes a chronic condition.

 Physical.
 Headaches, difficulty sleeping, tiredness, pain (most commonly in the back and neck), overeating/under eating, skin problems, drug and alcohol misuse, lack of energy, upset stomach, less interest in sex/other things you used to enjoy.

 Emotional.
 Anxiety, depression, anger, unhappiness, irritability, feelings of being out of control, mood swings, frustration.

 Mental.
 Forgetfulness, worry, can’t make decisions, negative thinking, lack of focus, boredom.

 Occupational.
 Work overload, long hours, tense relations, poor concentration, unfulfilling job.

 Spiritual.
 Apathy, loss of meaning, emptiness, unforgiving, doubt, guilt, despair.

 How does stress affect a woman’s health over time (chronic)?

 Heart problems.
 Stress increases blood pressure, heart palpitations, heart arrythmia, and heart rate.